polcak/jsrestrictor/docs/blogarticles/crawling_results.md

 ## Measurement results for FingerPrint Detector

-Web crawling was performed primarily to retrieve input data for the FingerPrint Detector (FPD).
+We designed the web crawling primarily to retrieve data to create or evaluate heuristics for the [FingerPrint Detector (FPD)](fpdetection.md).
-All of the above results are useful for understanding the JavaScript APIs usage on the web, but not for FPD..
-Only the name of the endpoint and the weight of this endpoint are important for FPD.
+The above results are helpful in understanding the JavaScript APIs usage on the web.
+For FPD, only the name of the endpoint and the weight of this endpoint are important.
 The weight expresses how often a given endpoint is used to create a fingerprint.

-The resulting table below was created from crawled data from websites of the Tranco list.
+The resulting table below was created from crawled data from websites of the Tranco list .
 Two data sets were combined to obtain more accurate results.
 The first dataset obtained while crawling with uBlock Origin, the second one obtained while crawling with uMatrix.
 The resulting endpoint weight (marked as `average_weight`) was calculated in Python as follows:

 ```